MrSuperjaffa/DCS-Simple-Restart/Readme.md

        Open a PowerShell window as Administrator and enter 'Set-ExecutionPolicy Unrestricted'

        Please take note that this will allow unsigned scripts to run on your machine.

+       Multiple Instances: Copy the script somewhere else and configure it appropriately.
+The second script will operate seperataly from any others.

 Task Scheduling: Here's an example of creating a task to auto run this script on machine logon: